vakisha2040/binance_gridbot/README.md

 - **Never share your .env or config with secrets!**
 - Store your API keys securely; use environment variables.
-- Use a dedicated, withdrawal-disabled Bybit API key.
+- Use a dedicated, withdrawal-disabled Binnance API key.

 ## Disclaimer